f5devcentral/terraform-azure-bigip-module/README.md

   availabilityZones           =  var.availabilityZones
 }

-Example 4-NIC Deployment  Module usage(with 2 external public interfaces,one management and internal interface.There should be one to one mapping between subnetids and securitygroupids)
+Example 4-NIC Deployment  Module usage(with 2 external public interfaces,one management and internal interface.There should be one to one mapping between subnet_ids and securitygroupids)

 module bigip {
   count                       = var.instance_count